Patotricks15/ragas_study/README.md

 - Non LLM Context Recall: Uses non-LLM based metrics, such as string comparison, to determine if a retrieved context is relevant or not.

+### Explain context entities recall
+- ContextEntityRecall metric gives the measure of recall of the retrieved context, based on the number of entities present in both reference and retrieved_contexts relative to the number of entities present in the reference alone.

+### Explain Noise Sensitivity
+- NoiseSensitivity measures how often a system makes errors by providing incorrect responses when utilizing either relevant or irrelevant retrieved documents.
+The score ranges from 0 to 1, with lower values indicating better performance.

+### Explain Response Relevancy
+- The ResponseRelevancy metric measures how relevant a response is to the user input.
+Higher scores indicate better alignment with the user input, while lower scores are given if the response is incomplete or includes redundant information.

+### Explain Faithfulness
+- The Faithfulness metric measures how factually consistent a response is with the retrieved context.
+It ranges from 0 to 1, with higher scores indicating better consistency.

+- A response is considered faithful if all its claims can be supported by the retrieved context.